R21Digital/galactic-archives/docs/batch_summary.md

 ### Batch 007 – Category Listing Pages

-Added `categories/index.njk` layout to display lists of items within a category.
+Added the `src/layouts/categories/index.njk` layout to display lists of items within a category.

 Created `professions.md` and `quests.md` in `src/content` to show the Professions and Quests collections using pagination.